Synnotech-AG/Synnotech.FluentProcesses/README.md

 You can specify one or more valid exit codes in this case.
 If the called process won't return a valid exit code, an `InvalidExitCodeException` will be thrown when you call `ProcessBuilder.RunProcess`, `ProcessBuilder.RunProcessAsync`, or `FluentProcess.VerifyAndLogAfterExit`.

-If you don't want automatic checks of exit codes, then simply disable them by calling `ProcessBuilder.DisableExitCodeVerification()`.
+If you don't want automatic checks of exit codes to happen, then simply disable them by calling `ProcessBuilder.DisableExitCodeVerification()`.

 ## Handle Standard Output and Standard Error Yourself